-The 600,000 HOR program and the 200,000 NOR program fish on-station groups will be volitionally released from Ponds 24-26 at the Klickitat hatchery (RKm 68) in March.
+The 600,000 HOR program and the 200,000 NOR program fish on-station groups will be volitionally released from circular rearing tanks at the Klickitat hatchery (RKm 68) in April.

 10.3 Actual numbers and sizes of fish released by age class through the program.